COVID-19 pandemic in Turkmenistan: National restrictions

 Around the large settlements of Turkmenistan, including the capital city Ashgabat, additional control points have been created.
 Before entering large cities and towns, the body temperature of drivers or passengers of vehicles is measured using infrared thermometers.
 This precaution also applied to passengers on all domestic flights.

 The Football Federation of Turkmenistan suspended for an indefinite period all tournaments under its auspices, including the 2020 Ýokary Liga.
 It resumed on 19 April.
 Turkmenistan Futsal League resumed on 2 June.

 Sporting events were held on 7 April 2020 to celebrate World Health Day; Turkmenportal reported that "At a time when the situation with coronavirus remains tense in many countries of the world, in Turkmenistan thanks to timely measures, a calm epidemiological situation has been ensured."

 On 9 April Turkmenistan set up medical special groups to control public health in order to prevent COVID-19.
 All citizens of Turkmenistan were to be checked for coronavirus.

 On 9 May, a military parade and festive celebrations in honor of the 75th anniversary of the victory in World War II was held in spite of the virus.

 On 3 June, Turkmenistan solemnly celebrated World Bicycle Day.
 The mass bike ride was attended by 7,400 people.
-On this day, a mass bike ride was supported in foreign capitals: Brussels, Minsk, Kyiv, Tashkent, Ankara, Tbilisi, Tokyo, Beijing, Paris, Berlin, Bucharest, Abu Dhabi, Washington, D.C. and Moscow, as well as in the cities of Dubai (UAE), Turkestan (Kazakhstan), Istanbul (Turkey).
+On this day, a mass bike ride was supported in foreign capitals: Brussels, Minsk, Kyiv, Tashkent, Ankara, Tbilisi, Tokyo, Beijing, Paris, Berlin, Bucharest, Abu Dhabi, Washington, D.C., and Moscow, as well as in the cities of Dubai (UAE), Turkestan (Kazakhstan), Istanbul (Turkey).

-On 16 June, Turkmenistan reportedly locked down two major hospitals in Turkmenabat after a nurse tested positive for COVID-19.
+On 16 June, Radio Free Europe/Radio Liberty reported that Turkmenistan locked down two major hospitals in Turkmenabat after a nurse tested positive for COVID-19.

 On 27 June, Human Rights Watch said that Turkmenistan authorities were putting public health in danger by denying an apparent COVID-19 outbreak.

 The Ministry of Labor and Social Protection of Turkmenistan recommended taking vacations in July 2020.